StackVista/stackstate-docs/setup/agent/kubernetes.md

     * The kubernetes\_state check now runs in the Checks Agent by default, this no longer needs to be configured on default installations.
     {% tabs %}
     {% tab title="New values.yaml file" %}
-    The values.yaml file to use with the new `stackstate/cluster-agent` chart looks like this:

-    ```
     # Enable/disable cluster checks functionality _and_ the clustercheck pods.
     # The checksAgent (previously clusterChecks) is now enabled by default.
     # To run with the checksAgent enabled, this section can be deleted.